-Fall Welcome begins when you move to campus on September 13 or 14, continues through September 20, and culminates in Wildcat Welcome capstone events on September 25.
+Fall Welcome begins when you move to campus and culminates in Wildcat Welcome capstone events.
 Fall Welcome introduces you to Northwestern's campus traditions, highlights what it means to be a community member, and includes time for peer adviser group meetings and social programs that connect you with classmates as well as returning students.

 Wildcat Welcome: Fall Welcome Transfer Schedule